AndrewHakmi/Nexus/Catalyzing.md

+Catalysts are contributors that are actively helping the maintainers to maintain the repo.

+Qualities:
+- Common sense
+- Initiative
+- Diligence

+***

 # Priorities for catalyts (22 May)

 This week, we're focusing on ease-of-use tasks.
 Here's a list of things you can help with this week.